andersonmcook/jay/README.md

 Definitions are a mapping of name to regex.

 Rules are a mapping of regex to Erlang code.
 There are special predefined variables that can be used in the code portion.

+- `TokenChars`
+- `TokenLen`
+- `TokenLine`

 The code must either be a token literal or return a token.

+- `{token, Token}`
+- `{end_token, Token}`
+- `skip_token`
+- `{error, ErrString}`

+Can also push back characters for the next token.

+Each block is scoped and can include variables.

 ## yecc
 [Documentation](https://erlang.org/doc/man/yecc.html)